jozefg/blog/posts/2013-08-23-leaving-go.markdown

 This isn't shocking I suppose.
 Go was definitely made by engineers to solve a very real world problem.
-I haven't used Go for a project with 10 or 20 people but I suspect it would scale marvelously.
+I haven't used Go for a project with 10 or 20 people but I suspect it would scale wonderfully.

 On the squishier side, Go's community is reasonably friendly.
 No newbie's got their heads bitten off as far as I could see.